dilosolid/reddit_firebase_react/README.md

-Reddit Clone create with Firebase and ReactJS
+Reddit Clone create with Firebase, ReactJS and mobx